 where $\nu^2 = \sum_{i=1}^n a_i^2\E(X_i^2)$ and $h(u)=(1+u)\log(1+u)-u$ for $u>0$.
 In particular, when $t\gtrsim \frac{\nu^2}{K\|a\|_{\infty}}$, the tail bound on the RHS of \eqref{eq:Bennett} is approximately $\exp\left( - \frac{t}{C K\|a\|_{\infty}} \log\left(\frac{K\|a\|_{\infty} t}{\nu^2} \right) \right).$ Compared to our Theorem \ref{thm:simple} where $\alpha=\infty$, since $\nu^2 \le K^2 \sum_i a_i^2 p_i = K^2 \lambda^2$, replacing $\nu^2$ with $K^2 \lambda^2$ in this tail bound yields exactly \eqref{eq:simple-tail-linear} up to constants.
 As shown in \cite[Example 2.4]{major2005tail}, the large deviation behavior captured by Bennett's inequality achieves optimal sharpness (up to universal constants) for bounded random variables.
 Improved and refined versions of Bennett's inequality for the sum of independent bounded random variables have been developed, incorporating the Lambert W function; see, for instance, \cite{Zheng18}, \cite{Jebara18}, and \cite{Light20}.

+For sums of independent symmetric $\alpha$-Weibull random variables, two-sided bounds have been established in the literature: Gluskin and Kwapie\'n \cite{gluskin1995tail} derived both moment and tail bounds for the sum of $\alpha\ge 1$, while Hitczenko, Montgomery-Smith, and Oleszkiewicz \cite{hitczenko1997moment} obtained moment inequalities for $\alpha< 1$.
+These results, combined with the symmetrization and contraction principles, enable one to obtain moment estimates for the $\alpha$-subexponential case.
 Although an exact analogue of our Theorem \ref{thm:linear} for sparse $\alpha$-subexponential random variables has not been found, a similar conclusion might be achievable through existing moment estimates combined with appropriate conditioning techniques.
 In this direction, we highlight two relevant results from \cite{KC22}.
 In \cite[Theorem 3.1]{KC22}, the authors leverage results from \cite{Latala97} to establish

 where $L_\alpha(a)=\|a\|_\infty$ if $\alpha \le 1$ and $L_\alpha(a)=\|a\|_{\frac{\alpha}{\alpha-1}}$ if $\alpha > 1$.
 The bounds above are sharp with respect to their dependence on the vector $a$.
 However, these results do not capture the dependence on the sparsity parameters $p_i$.
 The tail bounds that scale with variance are presented in \cite[Theorem 3.2]{KC22}, utilizing proof techniques from \cite{adamczak2008tail}: